oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaible in the route\_rules data block.
+13. Replace the following for each variable in the route\_rules data block.

 ```
 destination = "0.0.0.0/0"